Tore Ellingsen´s speech at the Nobel Prize Award Ceremony

 Your Majesties, Your Royal Highnesses, Esteemed Laureates, Ladies and Gentlemen,

 Immanuel Nobel was born on March 24, 1801.
-We know very little about his childhood, except that his schooling was short — at least to begin with.
-This was how most people in Sweden lived at that time, provided they were lucky enough to be among the sixty-five per cent who survived long enough to start school.
+We know very little about his childhood, except that his schooling was short.
+This was how most people in Sweden lived at that time, provided they were lucky enough to be among the sixty-five per cent who survived long enough to go to school.

 But Immanuel possessed exceptional technical talent and soon became an engineer and inventor.
 At the age of thirty, he was already a successful entrepreneur, married, with two children and his own house on the isle of Långholmen in Stockholm.

 But his luck turned.
 Immanuel lost three barges filled with valuable cargo.
 The family’s house burned to the ground.
 When a third son was born on October 21, 1833, his father’s company had already gone bankrupt.
 Weak and sickly, Alfred Nobel arrived in a poor household.
 His gloomy childhood experiences marked him for life.
 Perhaps this is why, as a celebrated inventor and wealthy industrialist, Alfred later became a close friend of author Victor Hugo, portrayer of the unfortunate and poor — Les Miserables.

 Through Hugo’s tales of human adversities, those of us who are more fortunate can also begin to grasp the plight of the poor.
 But where the task of the writer ends, that of the researcher begins.
 Only by using the tools of science can we estimate the poverty level and understand how we can best cope with it.